Wabinab/xenoblade-chronicles-2/src/19_histories.md

 ---

-In a dark room, the one they used for meeting just now.
-Amalthus had explained what he wanted from Rex.
-Rex was surprised, "A special envoy... to Tantal?
+The meeting room, still dark as ever.
+They gathered around a small table located behind where Amalthus sat earlier during the meeting.
+He explained what he wanted the group to do, and Rex was surprised, "A special envoy... to Tantal?
 Me?"

 "Correct.
 Behold."
-On a small table, a map laid out on it{{footnote: The long table is behind them.}}.
-He continued, "As a salvager, I imagine you are **already** aware.
+On the table, a map of Alrest and the titans were laid out before them, "As a salvager, I imagine you are **already** aware.
 But **this**- is Alrest, the world we currently inhabit. **We** make our home on Titans, moving in circles- around the World Tree.
 And **here**- lies the Great Void."
-That's the waterfall falling into the nothingness that surrounded the World Tree, effectively preventing anything from even jumping through such great distance.

-Amalthus continued, "This Void, came into being 500 years ago.
+A great distance from the edge of the waterfall that surrounded the World Tree from its bark.{{footnote: Can we not fly through?
+Any flies would be whipped down by Ophion.}} "This Void, came into being 500 years ago.
 It did not exist prior to that."

 "So I've heard.
 It's in our way, anyway.
 I-It stopped us reaching the World Tree."